 Try talking to any painfully body conscious teenage girl, or bodybuilding male about fat, and you might find they run away screaming.
 This is because fat is typically associated with big bellies and clogged arteries.
 But what if I told you the right types of fat can have entirely healthful purposes?
 In fact, a diet high in the right types of fat could improve longevity and significantly decrease risk of heart attack and stroke.
 A higher fat diet might be the solution to your health problems.

-Now, don’t get me wrong, I am by no means advising you to stock up on potato chips and streaky bacon because a blog on Ideal Nutrition informed you that fat will make you live longer.
+Now, don’t get me wrong, I am by no means advising you to stock up on potato chips and streaky bacon because a blog post on Ideal Nutrition informed you that fat will make you live longer.
 What I am suggesting, is to educate yourself on the different types of fat and understand how the right type of fat (evidently, not that found in potato chips and streaky bacon) can have positive effects on health.

 Before delving into the world of fats, it is important to understand the structure and most basic categories of fat.
 Fatty acids are the central component of fat and can be thought of as a chain (long, medium or short) of bonded carbon atoms.
 Fats have a lot more going on than this but this explanation will suffice for this article.
 The bonds that connect carbon atoms within the chain can either be single (C-C) or double (C=C).
 The existence of these bonds, determine if the fatty acid is saturated or unsaturated.
 If all bonds are single, the fat is classified as saturated.
 Saturated fats are linear, straight molecules.
 If one or more double bonds are present, the fat is classified as unsaturated and the molecule is bent where the double bond occurs.